HastingsGreer/blog/FeatureMapICON.md

 uniform probability.
 Then, by force after augmentation, every pixel in the image has the same distribution of feature vectors.

-The simplest form of augmentation with this property is "rolling": sliding the image left to right and up and down by some random amount, wrapping at the edges (ie, implemented as np.roll).
+A simple form of augmentation with this property is "rolling": sliding the image left to right and up and down by some random amount, wrapping at the edges (ie, implemented as np.roll).
 (Implementing this performantly and independently for each channel is slightly more involved in torch).